Walker843/docker-clrmamepro/README.md

 # docker-clrmamepro

+****NOTE****
+The updates to the original docker-clrmamepro were assisted with AI.
+This fork is to help me learn github and how to code.
+This is not intended for general use by anyone.

 Docker container for [CLRMamePro](https://mamedev.emulab.it/clrmamepro/) — the ROM management and organization tool for Windows, running on Linux via Wine.

 This is a modernized fork of [mikenye/docker-clrmamepro](https://github.com/mikenye/docker-clrmamepro), updated to: